 The intention-action continuum

-In reality, these two approaches form a continuum.
+These two approaches form a continuum.
 Intent data tells you “this company is interested in topic X.” An intent signal tells you “this company is going through event Y that creates a concrete need.”
 Combined, they tell the full story.

-Concrete example: Your intent data platform detects that a 200-person company has been consuming massive amounts of content on B2B prospecting tools for 2 weeks (intent data).
-Meanwhile, Rodz detects that the same company just hired a VP of Sales and posted 5 SDR positions (intent signals).
-Taken separately, each signal is interesting.
-Combined, they reveal a clear scenario: new sales leadership, team build-out, imminent need for tooling.
-The timing is perfect for outreach.
+Concrete example: your intent data platform detects that a 200-person company has been consuming large amounts of content on B2B prospecting tools for two weeks.
+Meanwhile, Rodz detects that the same company just hired a VP of Sales and posted five SDR positions.
+Taken separately, each piece of information is interesting.
+Together, they describe a clear scenario: new sales leadership, team build-out, imminent need for tooling.
+That’s the moment to reach out.
+Not more data, but the right data at the right time.

 The complete taxonomy of intent signals